GurvanR/GANSpace-Reimplementation/README.md

 # ImageGenerator.ipynb
+Note : we did not use the truncation trick, i.e. put the arg truncation_psi = 0.7 in the G.mapping.
+This tricks brings every points closer to the barycenter of W, leading to more stable generation, less artefacts.
 - Allows to create sets of images **with their correspoding latent codes in Z** and save them on your Drive.
 - It is recommended to let them on your Drive and working on your Drive for next because of time duration of downloading and uploading on Colab.
 - It is recommended to do batch of less than 5k images (N <= 5_000) because it will take around 15 minutes.
 It is good to have at least 10k.